28.4. Hearings: Interface with court proceedings

 Parties to a dispute may ask the Registrar to place proceedings on hold because they have commenced court proceedings.

 When parties have commenced relevant proceedings in relation to a design, the Registrar cannot revoke registration (s 52(6) or 68(5)), begin to examine a design (s 63(3)) or continue to examine a design (s 63(4)) unless the court orders examination of the design.
+A suspension will typically only be available if both parties consent, or if at least one party does not consent, the court proceedings would need to be shown to effectively duplicate the issues before this office.
+In either case, a suspension must be for a definite period (which may be renewed upon further request).

 ‘Relevant proceedings’

 ‘Relevant proceedings’ are court proceedings in which parties are disputing issues to do with infringement, revocation or validity of the design.
-The senior support officer who handles court matters will usually decide whether the proceedings are ‘relevant proceedings’ after carefully considering all of the relevant court documents.
+The officer who handles court matters will usually decide whether the proceedings are ‘relevant proceedings’ after carefully considering all of the relevant court documents.

-If the senior support officer determines that the proceedings are not relevant, they will let the parties know of the decision as soon as is practicable.
+If the officer determines that the proceedings are not relevant, they will let the parties know of the decision as soon as is practicable.
 The Registrar will then handle the dispute in the normal way.

 • the dispute is an entitled persons dispute (post registration) (s 52(6))